Team-Cartographer/SUITS-2024-LMCC/README.md

 If you answer with `Y`, the application will be launched on your computer.

 If you answer with `N`, your setup is complete.
-You can simply open the external URLs provided by another user which will be printed to their shell once they run either `start.sh` or `./Setup.ps1`
+You can simply open the external URLs provided by another user which will be printed to their shell once they run either `start.sh` or `./Setup.ps1`.
+After that, your app will be running on their servers, mantaining a consistent environment across all testing platforms.

 For most testing cases, please answer `Y`, unless you have another computer on the same network with the LMCC server ready to use.